Dream of having the confidence to travel solo?

 Morning: Georgia Aquarium

 I’m a huge aquarium fan!
 (You can check out some of my other aquarium recs in places like Vancouver or Melbourne here.)
-The Georgia Aquarium is one of the largest aquariums in the world.
+So believe me when I say that the Georgia Aquarium is one of the largest and best aquariums in the world.
 That’s right.
 Not in the United States.
 The world!
 Suck it, Tallahassee!

-Such a massive complex takes a good amount of time to see properly.
+Such a massive complex takes a good amount of time to see properly, especially if you have only one day in Atlanta.
 That’s why I recommend arriving at the Georgia Aquarium as soon as humanly possible.
 It’s also probably a good idea to buy tickets online, to avoid the gnarly lines that sometimes accumulate when the schools of fish are on vacation.

 It’s easy to get overwhelmed in the Georgia Aquarium , so I’m happy to give some pointers with